-2. Static Code Analysis Of Missing Or Obsolete Translation Keys
+Static Code Analysis of Missing or Obsolete Translation Keys

-In this article we have seen some major pain points of localizing an e-commerce software.
-Challenges we are currently facing include text decorations that fragment sentences, the length and density of different languages as well as the proper coordination with the translation agency.
-An important take-away from this post is to take into account localizing a shop software from the very beginning in order to avoid lots of work afterwards.
+In this article, we have seen some major pain points of localizing ecommerce software.
+Challenges we are currently facing include text decorations that fragment sentences, the length, and density of different languages as well as the proper coordination with the translation agency.
+An important takeaway is to take into account localizing shop software from the very beginning in order to avoid lots of work afterwards.